I got a local network drive (NAS) backup method working, thought to share.

 I install the cronjob to run one hour after the local backup, midnight again.

 adding another line after the previous:

-The alternative method is rsync, which only copies files if modified. rsync is a useful tool, but I was getting a lot of permission errors and it looked ugly.
+The alternative method is rsync. rsync is a useful tool with option to mitigate from excessive writing, but I was getting a lot of permission errors and it looked ugly.
 Hence making the above script.

 I delete old local backups with:

 rm $(find /home/pi/data/backups/emoncms* -mtime +7)

 Removing backups older than 7 days… and I add it to crontab at midnight.